 - Educate and train volunteers as messengers and representatives for the organization and the community you serve

-- Empower volunteers with streamline reporting tools to communicate their activities: use sharing services such as Google docs and calendars, Dropbox, Hootsuite, Survey Monkey, and Evernote
+- Empower volunteers with streamlined reporting tools to communicate their activities: use sharing services such as Google docs and calendars, Dropbox, Hootsuite, Survey Monkey, and Evernote

 - Ensure that your organization has a plan to follow up with volunteers about their experience, and make sure volunteers know this is part of their engagement